Jacques Nahum: Background

-Jacques Nahum was born on February 27, 1921, in Cairo, Egypt.

-His Sephardic Jewish parents were Joab Nahum of Izmir, Turkey, and Fortunée Palacci of Cairo, Egypt; he had one brother, Robert (1925–1973).
+Jacques Nahum was born on 27 February 1921 in Cairo, Egypt.
+His Sephardic Jewish parents were Joab Nahum of İzmir, Turkey, and Fortunée Palacci of Cairo, Egypt; he had one brother, Robert (1925–1973).
 Nahum arrived in Paris at the age of 24 and in 1945 began to study at the Institut des hautes études cinématographiques (IDHEC, since 1988 La Fémis).

 Career

-Film
+John Berry

 By the late 1940s, Nahum was an assistant director.

-John Berry

 In the 1950s, Nahum was first assistant director to American film director John Berry.

 Berry went to France to escape the impact of the Hollywood Blacklist.
 Early in 1950, his documentary The Hollywood Ten was released; thereafter, fellow director Edward Dmytryk denounced him as a communist.
 After two movies in 1951–1952, Berry hit a dry spell.
 French film distributor David Medioni hired him for French-distributed movies on a low salary plus percentage in the films.
 Nahum later explained: "Here was this small-time producer [Medioni].
 He knew that John [Berry] had made great films in Hollywood, and thought it would be quite a coup if he could get this big Hollywood director, who had worked with John Garfield, to work on his little B-movie."
 Berry did not have to have a director's permit under French law and union rules at that time.